 Are you looking for some things to do in Bodmin, Cornwall’s old county town?
-Read on for some essential Bodmin attractions, including some of the best things to do in Cornwall in the rain!
+Read on for some essential Bodmin attractions.

 Things to do in Bodmin